prazgaitis/quick-csv-db/README.md

 ## Usage

 Make a directory in your project called `data` or whatever you like.
 Put any number of CSV files into this new directory.
-Each CSV is a database table.
+These CSVs are your database tables.
 They should be formatted like this:

 ```csv
 id,name,created